 Then, use your small craft paintbrush to add thin lines of another color in feather-like strokes.

 Finally, allow it to dry and admire your colorful feathery fall leaves.

 From a bird to a fox to a mouse to a fish, there's no limit to what types of animals your child can make with this fall leaf craft.
 Let the shape of the leaves guide your kid's imagination and you may just be amazed.

 Assorted decorative paper scraps

 First, decide what animal you'd like to make as you press your leaves between the pages of a book overnight to help them lay flat.

 Next, glue on animal-like features with googly eyes, round mouse ears, tear-shaped bird wings, sequin noses and glitter-glue beaks.
 My daughter even used her leaf feathers to add wings to her leaf bird.

 Then, use your permanent marker to add in details like bird legs and mouse whiskers.

 Finally, allow it to dry and revel in your children's excitement over these easy fall leaf crafts.

-Your kids will love watching how this homemade wind catcher lets them awe over fluttering fall leaves that won't blow away.
-You can even make a longer-lasting wind catcher using fabric leaves, too.
+Kids will love watching how this homemade wind catcher offers fluttering fall leaves that won't blow away.
+You can even make a longer-lasting wind catcher using fabric leaves.